TimSimpson/sdfi/README.rst

     8. my   3318784
     9. that 3060736
     10. in  3032064
-    Elapsed time: 222858ms
+    Elapsed time: 596986ms

-Here is is using five worker processes and a master on VM:
+Here's the same result running worker processes on three Rackspace Cloud Servers, with one running the master process:

 .. code-block:: bash